aws-samples/aws-lambda-docker-serverless-inference/xgboost-built-in-algo-train-in-sagemaker-deploy-with-lambda/README.md

 ## Prepare test event for the Lambda
 Update `bucket` and `prefix` values in [Lambda test event](./events/event.json) with the ones you copied form the IPyhton notebook.

-This is the location of the test csv file for the Lambda to download from S3 and perform inference.
+This is the location of the test csv file for the Lambda function to download from S3 and perform inference.

 ```json
 {